At Stewarts, we are committed to protecting your privacy. Set out below is an explanation of how we use your information.

 Information about criminal convictions

 We will only collect information about criminal convictions if it is appropriate and where we are legally able to do so.
-Where appropriate, we will collect information about criminal convictions as part of our recruitment and employment process or as part of delivering legal services to you in relation to a claim or legal proceedings.
-We may collect this information through background check providers, government or regulatory bodies or we may be notified of such information directly by you or a third party during the course of our relationship with you.
+Where appropriate, we will collect information about criminal convictions as part of our recruitment and employment process, if it is relevant to your role or required by a professional regulatory body that you or Stewarts are subject to or required by law and where we are legally able to do so, or as part of delivering legal services to you in relation to a claim or legal proceedings.
+We may collect this information through recruitment or background check providers, government or regulatory bodies or we may be notified of such information directly by you or a third party during the course of our relationship with you.
 We will use information about criminal convictions and offences in the following ways:

-- For the purposes of providing legal services to you under a retainer or other services provided at your request
+- For the purposes of providing legal services to you under a contract or retainer or to provide other services at your request

 - To comply with our legal and regulatory obligations, including under employment law